 Link members with a coiled spring.
 Rotation in the direction of drive tightens the spring and transmits torque where rotation in the opposite direction will not transmit torque.
 They can drive in one direction and freewheel in the other.
 If one member is anchored, a wrap-spring unit serves as a backstop or brake.
 Examples: copiers, packaging, collators, and die cutting systems.

-Sprag Clutches (Cam Clutch, Freewheels, Overrunning, Backstop, One-Way)
+Sprag (Cam, Freewheels, Overrunning, Backstop, One-Way)

 Sprags wedge between the cylindrical inner and outer races, transmitting torque when rotated.
 No outside control is needed.
 They drive in one direction and when rotation reverses, or if the output rotates faster than the input, they will slip or overrun.

-Ramp and Roller Clutches
+Ramp and Roller

 A roller moves along the ramp and wedges between input and output in one direction.
 In the other direction, the roller moves back on the ramp into an open space, disconnecting input and output.